seacunilever/bipode-nextflow/docs/usage.md

 When using pre-prepared JSON input:

-- The meta_mapper, counts, and bifrost_config parameters are not required
+- The meta_mapper, counts, and bipode_config parameters are not required
 - You can provide multiple JSON files using the --input parameter

 ## Raw Data Input